Last updated

 Best Practices

-Spotnana's platform and APIs are constantly evolving and adding features to provide a great travel booking experience for our partners.
+Spotnana's platform and APIs are constantly evolving and adding features to provide a great travel booking experience for our partners and clients.
 Keeping that in mind, here are some best practices we recommend when you are integrating with our APIs:

-• Review our API Documentation: Our developer portal documentation will be updated to reflect any new fields, enum or deprecated fields.
-Regularly review our documentation to keep track of our latest developments to APIs.
+• Review our API Documentation: Our developer portal documentation is continuously updated to reflect any new fields, enum values or deprecated fields.
+Regularly review our documentation to keep track of the latest changes to our APIs.

 • Include our API changes in your development lifecycle: We recommend that you regularly review and accommodate any changes to our APIs as part of your normal development lifecycle.
 This will ensure that you get the maximum functionality from of our APIs.